1. Purpose and description

 - Create Grid - Once the Coordinate and Label fields are set up click Create Grid to have the grid generated in the model.

 - Profile Type Inclusion Filters - For the most up-to-date list of available Profile Types please click here.
 These are the shapes the user defines that should be looked at when creating grids lines at column intersections and elevation views based of top of steel beam locations.

 - The tool will create a grid intersection at every column that it finds.
 It will create a Z elevation at the start and end of every column.
 It will also create a Z elevation at the top of steel for every horizontal beam that it finds.
-It will not create a grid linesingle line that visualizes a single grid plane on a view plane
+It will not create a grid linesingle line that visualizes a grid plane or a curved grid surface on a view plane

 for sloping beam/braces.

 - The tool will start the grid (A/1) at the bottom most/left most column.